Swifterhtmler/Rikser-Browser/README.md

 Rikser is simple, intuitive and mimimalistic retro style browser, it is made using electron (electron forge etc).

 ---

+## Installation

 You can install it by > going in to releases > downloading the newest release for your system > and proseeding as the instructions tell you.

----
+MacOS catalina and newer versions don't let Rikser browser to be insalled trough .dmg file.

+For MacOS Catalina and later use ```Git Clone url``` and then run ```npm run package``` and to make executable .dmg file use ```npm run make```

+And then move the app to appliaction directory.

 Rikser browser is currently under deveploment